 - Composting Toilet: Nature’s Head Dry Composting Toilet.
-Much more expensive but also more pleasant and environmentally-friendly.
+Composting toilets are much more expensive than other types but also much more pleasant and environmentally-friendly.
 Just drop your load and add some peat moss/sawdust, and your toilet will naturally break down your poop into compost.
 If the Nature’s Head toilet is out of your price range, you can also try making your own composting toilet.

 - Budget Toilet: Luggable Loo.
 With the Luggable Loo from Reliance Products, you can turn any 5-gallon bucket into a portable toilet for your van.
 Make sure to line your bucket with a trash bag or toilet waste bag – then once you’ve done your “doodie” just tie up the bag and dump it in the trash.
 Reliance also sells deodorant chemicals that will make it easier to live with your new roommate